"Exploitation" is an outdated term to refer to most modern forms of employment, as the struggles of 1800s capitalism do not exist anymore.

 Because racism entails an imbalance of power, it is impossible to be truly racist against white people in a country where they are the ruling majority.

-Most resources would swiftly become subject to over-consumption by individual bad actors and freeloaders were they to be made openly accessible to all without the need for sacrifice... to the point that they would likely be squandered.
+Most resources would swiftly become subject to over-consumption by freeloaders were they to be made openly accessible to all without the need for sacrifice... to the point that they would likely be squandered.

-The misuse of private property which is found to contradict the interests of the community should be open to correction by the community itself, and the proprietary claim of the property owner should even potentially be challenged.
+The misuse of private property which the community finds to be in contradiction of their interests should be open to correction by the community itself, and the proprietary claim of the property owner may be ignored.

-Even if socialism or communism were possible, they would not be ideal, as there need to be winners and losers in our economy to some degree.
+Even if communism were possible, it would not be ideal, as there need to be winners and losers in our economy to some degree.

 I prefer a life of greater freedom even if it means dealing with increased levels of risk.
-Freedom takes precedence over the assurance of security for every human being in most cases.
+Freedom takes precedence over the assurance of security for every human being.

 Results also consider z coordinates.